Liangqiong/liangqiong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+I will be joining The University of HongKong as Assitant Professor in the end of this year. <span style="color: red;"> I am looking for self-motivated Ph.D. students/interns to join my group in Spring 2023 or Fall 2023.
+Please drop me an email if you are interested. </span>

 I am currently a postdoctoral research fellow at Stanford University, working with [Prof. Daniel Rubin](https://rubinlab.stanford.edu/).
 Before joining
 Stanford, I was a postdoctoral research fellow at The University of North Carolina at Chapel Hill, working with [Prof.